 - Developmentally-sensitive, trauma-focused therapy for young child that includes their primary caregiver

-- Parent guidance, family therapy as needed
+- Caregiver guidance and family therapy, as needed

 - Advocacy/intervention to stabilize the environment of the child

-- Case-related consultation to schools, and early care and development centers
+- Case-related consultation to schools and early care and development centers

 - Clinical consultation to clinicians and/or agencies working with young children affected by trauma

 - Training to professionals and caregivers on a variety of topics related to early childhood trauma, the impact of domestic and community violence, and clinical intervention with very young children

 Latest from HealthCity

 'Good Grief' Program provides therapeutic care to youth facing a significant loss and don't have access to this type of treatment anywhere else.